Fear of public speaking? Who? Me? Yes you...

 All you want to do is run and hide.

-You are suffering from glossophobia – the fear of public speaking.
+What you don't know, you are suffering from glossophobia – the fear of public speaking.
 In the worse way.

 This used to happen to me years ago and even now as a trained, professional and experienced Public Speaker who have help hundreds overcome their fear of public speaking, I am still embarrassed when I remember those times!